Louis Sachar: Early life, family and education

 I thought it over and decided it was a pretty good deal.
 College credits, no homework, no term papers, no tests, all I had to do was help out in a second/third grade class at Hillside Elementary School.
 Besides helping out in a classroom, I also became the Noontime Supervisor, or "Louis the Yard Teacher" as I was known to the kids.
 It became my favorite college class, and a life changing experience.

+Sachar graduated from UC Berkeley in 1976 with a degree in economics.
+He graduated from University of California, Hastings College of the Law in 1980.

+Career

-Sachar graduated from UC Berkeley in 1976 with a degree in economics, and began working on Sideways Stories From Wayside School, a children's book set at an elementary school with supernatural elements.
+After graduation, Sachar worked on Sideways Stories From Wayside School, a children's book set at an elementary school with supernatural elements.
 Although the book's students were named after children from Hillside and there is a presumably autobiographical character named "Louis the Yard Teacher," Sachar has said that he draws very little from personal experience, stating that "my personal experiences are kind of boring.
 I have to make up what I put in my books."

 Sachar wrote the book at night over the course of nine months, during which he worked during the day in a Connecticut sweater warehouse.
 After being fired from the warehouse, Sachar decided to go to law school, around which time Sideways Stories From Wayside School was accepted for publication.
 The book was released in 1978; though it was not widely distributed and subsequently did not sell very well, Sachar began to accumulate a fan base among young readers.

-Sachar graduated from University of California, Hastings College of the Law in 1980 and did part-time legal work while continuing to write children's books.
+After Sachar graduated from law school in 1980, he performed legal work part-time while continuing to write children's books.
 By 1989, his books were selling well enough that Sachar was able to begin writing full-time.

+Personal life

 Sachar married Carla Askew, an elementary school counselor, in 1985.
 They have a daughter.
 Sachar has mentioned both his wife and daughter in his books; Carla was the inspiration for the counselor in There's a Boy in the Girls' Bathroom (1988) and for Stanley's lawyer in Holes.

 In 2015, when asked whether he thought children had changed over the years, Sachar responded: "I've actually been writing since 1976, and my first book is still in print and doing very well.
 So, no, I don't think kids have changed."